The Best & Worst Halloween Candy—Ranked!

 When aliens visit this Milky Way, they'll be horrified to see it's made of sugar, corn syrup, and sugar mixed with milk fat, vegetable fat (in the form of hydrogenated palm kernel oil) and artificial flavors.
-Instead, satisfy your craving with one of The 29 Best-Ever Proteins for Weight Loss!
+Instead, satisfy your craving with one of best proteins for weight loss!

 Like soda, most mainstream candy bars are a combo of the same ingredients: corn syrup, milk chocolate, sugar, vegetable oils, sometimes nuts.
 Almond Joy and Mounds break the trend by adding coconut, which ups the fat content, big time.